jamiezolan/coursera-test/README.md

-# coursera-test
+# Portfolio
-Coursera test repository
+This repository contains various assignments and samples.